 Most of those patients who said to be used cannabis currently said they did so to primarily reduce physical symptoms like pain and nausea, or for psychological purposes like coping with stress, insomnia, and depression.
-Studies have found that cannabis and its two major cannabinoids, tetrahydrocannabinol (THC) and cannabidiol (CBD), are potentially beneficial for managing symptoms associated with cancer and its treatments.
+Studies have found that cannabis and its cannabinoids are potentially beneficial for managing symptoms associated with cancer and its treatments.

 A majority of the cancer patients said they either consumed cannabis through inhalation methods (70 percent), edibles (70 percent), or used both types of modalities (40 percent).

 The study also found that 74 percent of the patients had a “strong interest” in obtaining information about medical marijuana from cancer care providers.
 Most reported, however, that they were more likely to get information from sources other than their healthcare professional.
 A large majority of physicians aren’t being properly trained on medical marijuana, forcing most patients to educate themselves.

 “Cancer patients desire but are not receiving information from their cancer doctors about marijuana use during their treatment, so many of them are seeking information from alternative non-scientific sources,” said Dr. Pergam, in a statement.

 “We hope that this study helps to open up the door for more studies aimed at evaluating the risks and benefits of marijuana in this population,” he added.
 This is important, because if we do not educate our patients about marijuana, they will continue to get their information elsewhere.”

 The study also revealed that legalization increased the likelihood for use among more than half of the patients surveyed.